mgeorgebrown89/CS-Portfolio/CS-461/milestone2/index.md

 ```
 Assassins

 An application to host and manage users (assassins) and games and their rules.
-Individual projects 	would interact with this application to actual play out specific games.
+Individual projects 	would interact with this application to actually play out specific games.
 A user recieves a picture of their target.
 Their target also has a target, who has a target, etc. until the last user has the original user as their target.
 They would use their phone (somehow) to eliminate their target.
 This could be done with some sort of bluetooth proximity, line of sight, or picture recognition, or some combination.
 Other rules (power-ups, etc) could be implemented incrementally.

 This idea is original in that it hasn't been done this thoroughly before.
 There is one mobile app with this game, but it requires a human moderator to determine if the elimination is successful or not.
 Our project would remove the subjectivity of a human moderator.

 This idea is worth doing and not boring because it would be really fun.
 It is a game after all.

 We would need to figure out how to use different features of smartphones to figure out the elimination mechanics.
 Also we will look into using a cognitive service to match photots taken of targets.

 We could use algorithmic content to initially establish who has what target.
 If there are repeat players from past games, their stats could affect how they are placed within the circle of Assasssins.

 Topic rating: 6?
 ```

+#### Task 3: Practice Git Workflow

+It seems trivial at this stage, but it is helpful.